Frequently Asked Questions

 General

 A Jamboree is a massive national camp for Scouts aged 11-15.
-In 2025, youth members aged up to 17 years of age can choose to attend as a participant.
+Venturer and Rover Scouts can attend as Junior Service Leaders.

 A Jamboree is 10 days of action, expeditions, entertainment and daily life, camping with more than 10,000 other Scouts.